 Video 1.
 Chikungunya in Sri Lanka.
 Example of clinical chikungunya fever symptoms

 Often symptoms in infected individuals are mild and most patients recover fully.
 Infection appears to confer life long immunity.
-Chikungunya virus infections are sometimes confused with dengue viral infection, because both diseases can present with high temperatures and myalgias (muscle pain) in people living in or returning from tropical areas (see table 1).
+Chikungunya virus infections are sometimes confused with dengue viral infection, because both diseases can present with high temperatures and myalgias (muscle pain) in people living in or returning from tropical areas (see figure 2, and also diagnosis of Dengue and Chikungunya).
 Although these diseases share similar clinical features, prominent and prolonged joint pains are more consistent with chikungunya, whereas haemorrhage is more common in cases of dengue virus infection.